200 Park Avenue, New York, NY 10166-0193 USA

 Mr. Rokosky rejoined Gibson Dunn after serving in the New York Attorney General’s Office.
 As an Assistant Solicitor General in the Bureau of Appeals and Opinions, his public service included representing the State and its agencies as principal attorney on 43 appellate matters.
 He previously began his career as a litigation associate in Gibson Dunn’s New York office.

 In the trial court, Mr. Rokosky has maintained a robust litigation practice, with a particular focus on complex briefing and providing strategic advice to trial counsel.
 He has been consulted for input on all aspects of a case from complaint to final judgment.
-He has drafted pleadings, served discovery documents, prepared post-trial submissions, and negotiated settlement.
+He has drafted pleadings, served discovery documents, briefed dispositive and Daubert motions, prepared pre- and post-trial submissions, and negotiated settlement.

 Prior to joining Gibson Dunn, Mr. Rokosky served as a law clerk to the Honorable Thomas M. Hardiman of the U.S. Court of Appeals for the Third Circuit.
 He also served as a legal intern to the Honorable Sara Lioi of the U.S. District Court for the Northern District of Ohio.